-In accordance with the our legal data protection and privacy obligations, we will only retain your information for as long as we actually need it to achieve the purpose(s) for which we obtained it in the first place.
+To make sure we meet our legal data protection and privacy obligations, we only hold on to your information for as long as we actually need them for the purposes we acquired them in the first place (as set out above).

-We will then either securely delete it or anonymise it so that it cannot be linked back to you.
+After that we will either delete it or anonymise it so that it cannot be linked back to you.

-We need your help in doing so though.
-If you have any online account with us, please ensure that the information you provide to us through that account (e.g. any contact information you provide) remains accurate and up-to-date.
-Please review and update it regularly.
+So if you have an online account with us, please ensure that the information you provide (e.g. any contact information) is correct and that you review it and update it regularly.

-- Correcting inaccurate information.
-If you have reason to believe any of the information we collect on you may be inaccurate, and you cannot correct such inaccuracy yourself through your registered accounts with us, please contact us (see below for how to do this).
+If you have reason to believe any of the information we collect on you may be inaccurate, and you are unable to put it right yourself through your online accounts with us, please contact us (see below for how to do this).

-- Asking us about your information.
-You have the right to ask us whether we hold information about you and if so, for us to give you certain details about that information and/or the information itself.
+You are perfectly within your rights to ask us whether we hold information about you and if so, for us to give you certain details about that information and/or the information itself.
 This right is commonly known as a ‘subject access request’.
-Certain exemptions and conditions apply to this right, including that it should be in writing and that you give us reasonable details about the information you seek.
+Certain exemptions and conditions apply to this right, principally that it should be in writing and that you give us reasonable details about the information you want.

-Depending on your country of residence or domicile, you may have other legal rights over the information we collect from you and your devices (e.g. to request a copy of the information we hold that relates to you).
+Depending on your country of residence or domicile, you may have additional or different rights to those set out above concerning the information we collect from you and your devices.
+We will, of course, honour all such legal rights if we are bound by them.

 We reserve the right to charge you a small administration fee to meet our costs in honouring your legal rights, where permitted by the relevant law.

-We reserve the right not to comply with any requests we receive where we may lawfully do so, for example if we reasonably believe a request to be malicious, technically very onerous, to involve disproportionate effort or harmful to the rights of others.
+We also reserve the right not to comply with any enquiries or requests we receive about the information we collect, where we may lawfully do so.
+For example, if we have reason to believe that a request is malicious, technically impossible, involves disproportionate effort or could be harmful to others.

-If you have any complaints about our use of your information, please contact us.
-We will do our very best to resolve any complaint to your satisfaction.
-If, for whatever reason, you feel we do not meet the high standards we expect of ourselves, you have a right to complain to the UK Information Commissioner’s Office (or “ICO”).
-Please see the section “Where to go if you want more information about your privacy rights” for further details.
+If you have any worries or complaints about the way we use your information, please don’t hesitate to get in touch with us.
+We’ll do our very best to set your mind at rest or put things right.
+And if, for whatever reason, you feel we’re not meeting the exceptionally high standards we expect of ourselves, you’re within your rights to take your grievance to the UK Information Commissioner’s Office (ICO).
+Please see the section ‘Where to go if you want more information about your privacy rights’ for further details.

-Please don’t forget that with modern technology you increasingly have personal control over what information we and other organisations collect.
-For example, you can delete cookies and tracking technologies stored on your own device through your web browser, and change related settings to restrict them going forward, for example by using private browsing modes (although this can affect your browsing experience on some websites).
-You can also use the settings options in your mobile devices to restrict what information websites and mobile apps can access and use about you.
-Online advertising networks, social media platforms and search engines (for example Google) also increasingly provide you with tools to manage the data they collect about you, how it is used and shared.
-We encourage you to proactively look for such functions and tools and use them to manage your privacy in a manner with which you are happy.
+And don’t forget that with modern technology, you have more and more personal control over what information we and other organisations collect.
+For example, you can normally delete cookies and tracking technologies sent to your web browser.
+You can also change related settings to restrict them going forward, such as by using a private browsing mode (although this may affect your browsing experience on some websites).
+Plus, you can use the settings options in your mobile devices to restrict what sort of information websites and mobile apps are able to access and use about you.
+Online advertising networks, social media platforms and search engines (Google etc.) also provide tools to manage the data they collect about you, and how it is used and shared.
+We urge you to look out for these functions and tools and use them to manage your privacy in a way that suits you best.

-We review our use of your information regularly.
-In doing so, we may change what we collect, how we keep it and what we will do with it.
+We review the ways we use your information regularly.
+And in doing so, we may change what kind of information we collect, how we store it, who we share it with and how we act on it.

-If, following any changes, you continue to use our websites and mobile apps, contact us by telephone or otherwise provide information to us (for example through our stores or social media) we will take it that you agree to those changes.
+Whenever we change this policy, rest assured we will make every effort to tell you.
+That way, you can check to see if you’re still happy.
+And if, following any changes, you continue to use our websites and mobile apps, contact us by telephone or otherwise provide information to us (through our stores or social media, for example) we will assume that you agree to those changes.

-The same position is also true for all CCTV footage we capture.
+The same is also true for all the CCTV footage we capture.

-Instead, all in-store, pharmacy-related information we hold about you is held and used strictly in accordance with National Health Service information governance requirements.
-For further details, including our related in-store, pharmacy-specific privacy notice, please speak to one of our in-store pharmacy assistants, who will be delighted to assist you.
+Instead, all in-store, pharmacy-related information we hold about you is kept and used in strict accordance with National Health Service information governance requirements.
+For further details, including our in-store, pharmacy-specific privacy notice, speak to one of our in-store pharmacy assistants, who will be happy to help you.

-All CCTV footage is captured purely for your security and for the prevention and detection of crime.
-For further details, please see our in-store signage, or contact us using the details provided below.
+Likewise, all CCTV footage is captured purely for your security and for the prevention and detection of crime.
+If you’d like to know more, please see our in-store signage, or contact us using the details provided below.

 Our full legal name is Wm Morrison Supermarkets Plc.

-We are a public limited company incorporated in England and Wales.
-Our registered company number is 358949 and our registered address can be found through the ‘Contact us’ section.
+We’re a public limited company incorporated in England and Wales.
+Our registered company number is 358949 and our registered address can be found in the ‘contact us’ section below.

-We are what is known as ‘data controller’ of the information you provide to us.
-This term is a legal phrase used to describe the person or entity who controls the way information is used and processed.
+We are the ‘data controller’ of the information you provide us with.
+This term is a legal phrase used to describe the person or entity that controls the way information is used and processed.

 We are registered under the Data Protection Act 1998 with the Information Commissioner’s Office in the UK.
 Our registration number is Z5225696.

-Where to go if you need more information about your privacy rights
+Where to go if you want more information about your privacy rights

-You can make a complaint to the ICO about our use of your information at any time.
-As mentioned above, please consider raising any issue or complaint you have with us first though.
-Your satisfaction is very important to us, and we strive to solve all problems and complaints wherever possible.
+You can make a complaint to the ICO at any time about the way we use your information.
+However, we hope that you would consider raising any issue or complaint you have with us first.
+Your satisfaction is extremely important to us, and we will always do our very best to solve any problems you may have.